icinganalysis/icinganalysis.github.io/content/Fraser.md

 the apparent limit does not agree as well with the test readings.
 There is a limit characteristic, but the theory and data do not match so well in this case.
+The test data show that there is a "Ludlam limit", but these calculations only approximate that value.

+An implementation of Fraser's equations is in the file "fraser.py" [^4], which was used to add the "0.1, 450 FPS" line:

 ![Detailed comparison of Fiugre 3](images/Fraser/fraser_figure3_detail.png)

+###Comparison to "Ludlam limit"

 We now have yet another "Ludam-ish limit" to add to our collection.